IgniteUI/igniteui-docfx/en/components/grids_templates/multi_row_layout.md

 ```

 > [!Note]
-> `rowStart` and `colStart` properties must be set for each `igx-column` into `igx-column-layout`.
+> [`rowStart`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#rowstart) and [`colStart`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#colstart) properties must be set for each `igx-column` into `igx-column-layout`.
 The `igxColumnLayout` component is not verifying if the layout is correct and not throwing errors or warnings about that.
 The developers must make sure that the declaration of their layout is correct and complete, otherwise they may end up in broken layout with misalignments, overlaps and browser inconsistencies.

-### Feature integration
+### Feature Integration
 Due to the completly different rendering approach of Multi Row Layout, some of the column features will work only on `igx-column-layout` component.
 Such features are Column Pinning, Colunm Moving and Column Hiding.
 Othes like - Sorting and Grouping will work in the same way - on `igx-column` component.
 > [!Note]
 > Multi Column Headers and Export to Excel are not supported.